 Instructions;

-- Once all of the butter has been incorporated start to add the warm milk in small amounts until you are happy with the consistency.
-You may not need to use all of the milk.
+- Once all of the butter has been incorporated, start to add the warm milk in small amounts until you are happy with the consistency; you may not need to use all of the milk.
 Check for seasoning and serve.